Rodenhurst School is a brand new SEN school in Shropshire for up to 15 pupils with SEMH/ASD/PDA/school anxiety and trauma.

 Rodenhurst School will provide individualised SEN education within a tailored therapeutic learning environment.
-Initially the school will support up to 12 younger pupils, most of whom will have an EHC plan.
+Initially the school will support up to 15 pupils, most of whom will have an EHC plan.

 Children may have been out of education for significant amounts of time, and presenting with needs such as autism, high levels of anxiety and social, emotional and mental health needs.